 4) Marvel at Auxerre Cathedral

 What good are barge holidays in France without a little art history?
-This Gothic cathedral from the thirteenth century features fantastic architecture, gorgeous stained-glass windows, intricate sculptures and astounding frescos.
+This Gothic Auxerre Cathedral from the thirteenth century features fantastic architecture, gorgeous stained-glass windows, intricate sculptures and astounding frescos.
 This site is sure to be a favourite among artists.

 5) Have a Bite to Eat and a Glass of Wine